ly2xxx/gitlab_lab/labs/README.md

 ### 1. Choose Your Starting Point

-**New to CI/CD?** Start with Lab 1 and progress sequentially.
+**New to CI/CD?** Start with Lab 0 for local GitLab setup, then continue with Lab 1 and progress sequentially.

+**Want hands-on learning?** Use Lab 0 to set up your own GitLab environment for unlimited practice.

-**Some CI/CD experience?** Review Labs 1-2 quickly, then focus on Labs 3-6.
+**Some CI/CD experience?** Lab 0 is optional.
+Review Labs 1-2 quickly, then focus on Labs 3-6.

-**Advanced user?** Jump to Labs 6-7 for advanced patterns and optimizations.
+**Advanced user?** Use Lab 0 for enterprise-like setups, then jump to Labs 6-7 for advanced patterns.

 ### 2. Lab Setup Pattern